-NOTE 2: If the MSGin5G Client has decided to reject the request to send the message or the MSGin5G Client received reject response from MSGin5G Server in step 2, the MSGin5G Client sends failure response to the Application Client and stops performing further steps.
+NOTE 2: If the MSGin5G Client has decided to reject the request to send the message or the MSGin5G Client received a reject response from the MSGin5G Server in step 2, the MSGin5G Client sends a failure response to the Application Client and stops performing further steps.

-4) If delivery status is requested while sending the message in step 1, the MSGin5G Client may receive MSGin5G message delivery status report from the MSGin5G Server.
+4) If delivery status is requested in the message in step 1, the MSGin5G Client may receive MSGin5G message delivery status report from the MSGin5G Server.